hythloda/PreMainSequence/README.md

 # PreMainSequence
- This is a set of files and programs to determine the accuracy of various preMainSequence tracks
+ This is a set of files and programs to determine the accuracy of various preMain Sequence tracks